1. Preparing your environment for installation

 Host discovery and provisioning (if the discovery plugin is installed) |

 Any host that is directly connected to orcharhino Server is a client in this context because it is a client of the integrated orcharhino Proxy.
-This includes the base operating system on which a orcharhino Proxy is running.
+This includes the base operating system on which a orcharhino Proxy Server is running.

 A DHCP orcharhino Proxy performs ICMP ping and TCP echo connection attempts to hosts in subnets with DHCP IPAM set to find out if an IP address considered for use is free.